 The UE performs N3AN node selection procedure based on the N3AN node configuration information provisioned to the UE by the HPLMN, based on the UE's knowledge of the country the UE is located in and the PLMN the UE is registered to via 3GPP access and based on the list of "forbidden PLMNs for non-3GPP access to 5GCN".

 Clauses 7.2.1, 7.2.2, 7.2.3, 7.2.4 and 7.2.6 are applicable to a UE selecting an N3AN node in a PLMN.
 For a UE accessing PLMN services via an SNPN, restrictions on N3IWF FQDN are specified in clause 4.3.2.
+As part of N3AN node selection, the UE also selects an PLMN for non-3GPP access.

 Clause 7.2.5 is applicable to a UE selecting an N3AN node in an SNPN.
+As part of N3AN node selection, the UE also selects an SNPN for non-3GPP access.

 ***** change *****